andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 `EOF`

-I change also changing hostname of every node which will be part of my cluster `eg: hostname c1node1, hostname c1master  etc.`
+I change also hostname of every node which will be part of my cluster `eg: hostname c1node1, hostname c1master  etc.`

-With this we can cover OS preparation for our cluster.
 Let's move one to next part which is preparing repositoried for Docker and Kubernetes.
 I am using Docker engine and Kubernetes acts as an orchestrator of containers.